Geovation/labelgun/README.md

 ### Building

-We can install all the required dependencies using node+npm:
+We can install all the required dependencies using node and npm:

 `npm install`

 Labelgun is transpiled from ES6 using babel presets for Webpack 2.
 You can build the source using:

-`webpack`
+`npm build`

 or:

-`webpack --env.minified`
+`npm build-prod`

 For the minified version.
-You can also watch teh file with :
+You can also watch the file with:

-`webpack --watch`

-To watch the file.
+`npm watch`

-### Test
+### Tests

 Labelgun uses Jasmine for testing.
 You can do an npm install and then use: